raspishake/raspshake-nodeRED-examples/README.md

 - realtime-plot.txt - display real-time data from your Raspberry Shake
 - seismicDataStorage.txt - store data from your Raspberry Shake on disk

+## Examples that do not require streaming
+- retweet.txt - retweets posts containing @raspishake and/ or #raspberryshake on your Twitter feed

 # How to upload an example Flow to your instance of Node-RED